 In the case of a deep link, the SP sets the RelayState of the SAML request with the deep-link value.
 When the SAML response comes back, the SP can use the RelayState value and take the authenticated user to the right resource.

 For instructions to construct a deep link for SAML IdPs, see Redirecting with SAML Deep Links.

-As discussed before, the SP needs the IDP configuration in order to complete the SAML setup.
-While many ISVs choose to do this via support and email, the better way to do this is by exposing a self-service administrator page for your customer's IT administrator to enable SAML.
-SAML supports metadata on both the IDP and SP side.
-One way to configure the IDP/SP relationship on the SP side is to build the ability to receive an IDP metadata file and the ability to generate an SP metadata file for consumption by the IDP.
+As discussed before, the SP needs the IdP configuration to complete the SAML setup.
+While many ISVs choose to do this through support and email, the better way to do this is by exposing a self-service administrator page for your customer's IT administrator to enable SAML.
+SAML supports metadata on both the IdP and SP side.
+One way to configure the IdP/SP relationship on the SP side is to build the ability to receive an IdP metadata file and the ability to generate an SP metadata file for consumption by the IdP.
 This is the preferred method.